wpilcher3/NGSCheckMate/README.md

 ISSUES: multiprocess.pool will copy the globals dictionaries.
 With 2,845 files, each process results in ~1GB extra memory.
 This can definitely be optimized but will require more major restructuring.

+Added vaf_ncm_python3.py as drop in replacement when running in the bioconductor container.
 # [NGSCheckMate](https://github.com/parklab/NGSCheckMate/)

 [![DOI](https://zenodo.org/badge/49300513.svg)](https://zenodo.org/badge/latestdoi/49300513)  <img src="https://travis-ci.org/parklab/NGSCheckMate.svg?branch=master">